 |Peak Drinking||For immediate consumption but will reward medium term cellaring.|

 |Recommended Food Pairing||Chicken liver pate with a date and chocolate paste|

 The Hanwood Estate 1913 Series of wines is a celebration of the year the McWilliam family became pioneers of the Riverina wine region.

 Durif is a varietal that makes robust red wines.
 It originated in France as a cross-pollination between Syrah and Peloursin.
-In California, it is commonly referred to as Petite Sirah.
+In the United States wine industry, it is commonly referred to as Petite Sirah.

 In Australia, Durif grapes are grown in the Rutherglen, Riverland and Riverina wine regions.
 It produces wines with plummy and dark fruit flavours with a black spice overtone.